Hideo-Kudze/SEO-analysis-service/README.md

 The program obtains and shows PR (Page Rank),  TCI Thematic Citation Index.
 The program obtains data through the use of a crawler which picks a predetermined number of pages and performs analysis.
 Each page is checked to determine the following values:

-1. Is it indexed by Google?
+1. Is it indexed by Google.

-2. Are there, if any, broken links?
+2. Are there, if any, broken links.

-3. PageSpeed statistics,
+3. PageSpeed statistics.

-4. Are there "keywords" and "description" meta tags?
+4. Are there "keywords" and "description" meta tags.

-5. Is the checked page a clone of a page crawled earlier?
+5. Is the checked page a clone of a page crawled earlier.

 6. Duplicate / Similar content.